PenDZ-Alter/nahida-discord-bot/README.md

 ## Troubleshooting
 Having trouble connecting to APIs?
 Check the [HOSTS.md](docs/HOSTS.md) file for possible solutions.

 Having trouble with the bot?
-Run the bot with the `--debug={debug_list}` flag to see what's the problem with bot.
+Run the bot with the `--debug={debug_level}` flag to see what's the problem with bot.
 Or, you can do like this :
 ```bash
 bun run debug
 ```